-The ninth Sopot by the Book will be held from 20 to 23 August.
+The tenth Sopot by the Book will be held from 19 to 21 August.
 Each year, Goyki 3 Art Inkubator and the city of Sopot select one country the literature of which is the theme of the festival.
-In 2020, the audience will have the opportunity to discover the culture and the literature of Canada.
+In 2021, the audience will have the opportunity to discover the culture and the literature of Italy.

 Sopot by the Book was launched in 2012.
 It is always held in the second half of August.
 Inviting Filip Springer, Wojciech Tochman, Jacek Hugo-Bader, Mariusz Szczygieł, Magdalena Grzebałkowska, Andrzej Stasiuk, the first festival was a celebration of Polish reportage.